CavernCrawlers/CavernCrawlers.github.io/Fighter.md

 **Charger**: If you perform the **charge** maneuver, add +2 to your damage rolls.

 **Cleave**: Immediately after one of your attacks drops a foe to 0 HP, you may make another attack.
 If you have movement remaining, you may move between attacks.
-This cannot be combined with the **Sweep** maneuver.

 **Critical Opening**:  Reduce the required _Natural_ value for a critical hit on your attacks by 1.
 This knack may be taken up to 3 times.
 For instance, taking this knack twice means you would only need a natural 18+.

-**Deadly Blow**: Your weapon damage die increases 1 step (d6 to d8, d8 to d10, etc).
+**Deadly Blow**: Your weapon damage die increases [1 step](RulesSynopsis.md#die-adjustments).

 **Great Weapon Fighter:** When wielding a Heavy 2-handed weapon, any damage dice that show a 1 or 2 may be re-rolled.
 Take the higher result.

 **Indomitable**: +1 to all **Saving Throws**.

 **Mighty Shot**: You may use your [Combat Exploits](#combat-exploits) ability with ranged attacks.